castedo/copyaid/docs/index.md

 ### Vimdiff Example

-Your configuration file `~/.config/copyaid/copyaid.toml` can be customized for many workflows and many OpenAI prompts.
-The following examples work from the default configuration file installed.
+You can customize your configuration file `~/.config/copyaid/copyaid.toml` for various workflows and OpenAI prompts.
+The following examples work with the default configuration file installed.

-If you like to use `vimdiff`, consider
+If you prefer using `vimdiff`, consider the following:

 ```bash
 $ echo "Use [this sofware](htp://copyaid.it) to wright English good." > doc.md